fwextensions/fwjs-errata/README.md

 "
 ```

-Note that the `"bar baz"` property isn’t quoted in the output, which it should be.
+Note that the `"bar baz"` property isn’t quoted in the output, which it should be, so if you try to `eval()` the output, you’ll get an error.

 ## Regular expressions